evilpan/gptcli/README.md

 - [x] Stream output

-> NOTE: openai's library use aiohttp for stream mode request, and `aiohttp` only supports http/https proxy, but not socks5.
+> NOTE: openai's library use aiohttp for stream mode request, and `aiohttp` only supports http/https proxy, not socks5.
 > see: https://github.com/aio-libs/aiohttp/pull/2539

 # Example